zoriun/Zorix/README.md

 - Built from source by running the `build.sh` script
 - Always the latest version (may be unstable at times)
 - **Required packages:** SDL3, SDL3_image, g++

+⚠️ **This project is still in development and lacks many features that you might expect from a game engine.
+Use with caution!** ⚠️